Upcoming changes for travel to Europe

 Who will it apply to?

-When the system is up and running in 2025, visa-exempt travellers from third countries will need to apply for an ETIAS.
+When the system is up and running, visa-exempt travellers from third countries will need to apply for an ETIAS.
 Put simply, if you are travelling to the EU for a short stay and are not a citizen of an EU or Schengen country, then you will need an ETIAS.
 If you are travelling on a non-UK passport you will need to check if you require an ETIAS or a visa to go to Europe.

 A short stay refers to visits, holidays or business trips that have a duration of up to 90 days and are taken within a 180 day period.